AmandaKitSam/holiday-rentals/README.md

 ## About the Project:

-* Find your ideal accommodation for your next trip...
+- Find your ideal accommodation for your next trip ...

 - Users can sign up and create their User Profile page on the website.